UniqKey/openshiftbot/README.md

 You probably want the bot to have read-only access to your projects.
 Jenkins hubots can do turnover approvals to release software and that's probably a safer route that having people run custom oc write commands from slack:

- 1. Create a new openshift.com free account
- 1. Add it as a collaborator to your main account and grant it only "view" access to your project
+ 1. Create a new openshift.com free account and add it as a collaborator to your main account and grant it only "view" access to your project
- 1. Backup your `~/.kube/config` and generate a new one by logging into openshift as the new read-only user.
+ 1. Backup your `~/.kube/config` and generate a new one by logging into openshift as the new read-only collaborator.
- 1. Copy the newly generated kubconfig as `kubconfig` in the local director.
+ 1. Copy the newly generated `~/.kube/config` as `kubconfig` in the local director.
 That file name is in the .gitignore so that you won't accidently commit it.
 (We use `git secret` to encrypt it).
+Restore you original `~/.kube/config` so that you can create objects.
  1. Create the secret `NAME=kubeconfig ./create-file-secret.sh kubeconfig`
  1. Create hubot `NAME=hubot ./create-openshift.sh`

 ### Running openshiftbot Locally